thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_2_SplashScreenLoadingData.md

 title: Splash screen & loading data
 ---

+🚧 It's a Work In Progress section 🚧

 In many applications, you need to load data from API before displaying any content.
 To do that, we built a solid navigation based on a splash screen to load data before the content shows, and [inline require](https://reactnative.dev/docs/ram-bundles-inline-requires#inline-requires) to improve performance.